myzb/SpecSpecificKeybinds/README.md

 are stored on the game server.
 The location of your saved key binds is:
 ``WTF\Account\<account>\<realm>\<character>\SavedVariables\SpecSpecificKeybinds.lua``

-## Limitations
+## Compatibility & Limitations

 Only key bindings belonging to the standard blizzard interface are supported.
 These _usually_ are the ones you can set using the default blizzard key binding menu.
 Be aware that some mods extend the key binding menu.
-These bindings won't be tracked by the addon.
+Tracking key bindings for these extra options cannot be guaranteed as it depends on how the mod author programmed his addon.

-**Action Bar Mods (Dominos, Bartender, ..)**
+**Action Bar Mods (ElvUI, Dominos, Bartender, ..)**

-These mods usually use the default action bar buttons and add support for a few extra bars.
-Key bindings for buttons that belong to the default interface action bars are supported.
-Extra action bar buttons which are specific to the action bar mod are not.
+These mods usually use the default action bar buttons as base and add support for a few extra bars.
+Be aware that the default game only has 5 fully customizable action bars.
+Mods that add extra bars will have to properly register these extra bars with the game or SpecSpecificKeybinds won't know they exist.
+It also depends whether said action bar mod uses the default way of handling key bindings implemented by the game.
+Dominos fully works, with ElvUI only use bars 1,3,4,5,6.

 ## FAQ

 Q: What about the 'Character Specific Key Bindings' toggle in the Key Bindings menu?
 _A: The addon will save the current active key bindings as character bindings.
 This means that this toggle will be implicitly set._

+Q: Why are (some) of my action bar key bindings not properly getting tracked?
+_A: See the limitations.
+For mods like ElvUI use bars 1,3,4,5,6.
+Put things that don't have to change on a spec by spec basis on the other bars._

+Q: Can you add support for AddonName?
+_A: SpecSpecificKeybinds use the default game functionality to set and retrieve key bindings.
+Addons that also make use of this mechanism will be supported by default.
+I don't plan to add special workarounds since it will cause dependencies and make the addon more complex.
+Keeping the addon short and concise will increase the chance of the addon staying compatible with future versions of WoW._

 ## Feedback
 To give feedback or report a bug, please use the [issues](https://github.com/myzb/SpecSpecificKeybinds/issues)